narfdotpl/zmk-config/README.md

 ## Building firmware locally

 ZMK configs are designed for [building remotely using GitHub Actions][User Setup].
 In my experience the remote build takes anywhere from a few minutes to an hour, depending on cloud weather, and as such is not acceptable for interactive development or experimentation.
 Therefore, I created a few scripts to automate building and flashing on my local machine.
+It takes about fourteen seconds.

 ### Environment